ahuacate/pfsense-haproxy/README.md

 In the pfSense WebGUI go to `System` > `Package Manager` > `Available Packages Tab` and search for `HAProxy`.
 Install `haproxy` package.

+## 7.00 Create some Firewall Rules
+You need to create two lots of firewall rules: A) Edit your UniFi network firewall; and, B) Create some pfSense WAN rules.

-## 7.00 Edit your UniFi network firewall
+### 7.01 Edit your UniFi network firewall
-You should've already done this task if you followed these [instructions](https://github.com/ahuacate/proxmox-node/blob/master/README.md#25-edit-your-unifi-network-firewall).
+You should've already done this task if you followed these [instructions](https://github.com/ahuacate/proxmox-node#305-edit-your-unifi-network-firewall).
 If not here they are again.

 On your Proxmox Qotom build (typhoon-01) NIC ports enp3s0 & enp4s0 are bonded to create LAG `bond1`.
 You will then create in Proxmox a Linux Bridge using `bond1` called `vmbr2`.
 When you install pfSense VM on typhoon-01 the pfSense and HAProxy software will assign `vmbr2` (bond1) as its WAN interface NIC.

 This WAN interface is VLAN2 and named in the UniFi controller software as `VPN-egress`.
 It's configured with network `Guest security policies` in the UniFi controller therefore it has no access to other network VLANs.
-The reason for this is explained build recipe for `VPN-egress` shown [HERE](https://github.com/ahuacate/proxmox-node#22-create-network-switch-vlans).
+The reason for this is explained build recipe for `VPN-egress` shown [HERE](https://github.com/ahuacate/proxmox-node#302-create-network-switch-vlans).

 For HAProxy to work you must authorise VLAN2 (WAN in pfSense HAProxy) to have access to your Proxmox LXC server nodes with static IPv4 addresses on VLAN50.